Current Members

 E-mail: sdarauzo@u.northwestern.edu

 Santiago grew up in Houston, Texas.
 He completed his B.Sc. in Chemical Engineering at the University of Texas at Austin prior to joining the Hersam lab.
 His research interests are in cross-flow filtration and related scalable eco-manufacturing methods for printable inks.
-Beyond the lab, Santiago has been involved in coordinating non-curriculum workshops for NURPH, a high-school summer research program aimed at bridging the pipeline for under-represented students to perform collegiate-level research.
-Outside of school, Santiago spends time playing all types of sports, working out at the gym, and enjoys cooking Mexican and Japanese recipes.
-Whenever he gets the chance, he loves going to Mexico City and Guadalajara to visit his family.
+Beyond the lab, Santiago has been involved in coordinating non-curriculum workshops for NURPH, a high-school summer research program.
+Currently, Santiago is an avid golfer (8 HDCP) and spends his free time practicing or playing.

 he/him/his